sinesc/radiant-rs/README.md

 # radiant-rs
-Very easy to use, thread-safe Rust sprite rendering engine.
+Thread-safe Rust sprite rendering engine with an easy to use API and custom shader support.

 This is work-in-progress.
 The API is incomplete and will likely still change somewhat.
 Have a look if you like, but don't depend on it :)